Demon Possession and Believers

 In James 1:13, we read first that God tempts no one, ever.
 Lust gives rise to sin and then sin brings about death.
 Therefore, I know that God will never tempt me to sin.
 No sin that I commit ever originates from God tempting me with evil.
 Sin actually arises from my flesh, although I am a born-again believer.
 The lust of each believer carries the believer away and entices the believer to sin.

-“Then when lust has conceived, it gives birth to sin; and when it is accomplished, it brings forth death” (James 1:15, Page 1888).
+“Then when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death.”
+(James 1:15, Page 1888)

 Sin comes from my own lust carrying me and enticing me.
 Lust produces sin in my life.
 Notice again that sin comes from within me, as a product of my own lust.
 It does not arise from forces external to myself taking control of my life.
 Jesus taught that all kinds of evil proceed from within a man, out of the heart of man.